 To work with heavyweight video editors like Adobe Premiere Pro you will need 16GB of RAM to plod away comfortably, although technically it can run with just eight.
 A fast discrete GPU -if available- will also help as once you get past simple chopping of footage and start involving transitions, overlays and other fancy effects.
 Premiere Pro and DaVinci Resolve are optimised to offload encoding from the main CPU to the video card´s GPU.

-Fast storage is also essential.
-It's not enough to rely on cloud storage (opens in new tab).
+Large amounts of storage is essential.
+It's not enough to rely on even the best cloud storage.
+And fast storage is just as important.
 Luckily, most systems nowadays come with SSDs to quickly load the operating system and applications.
-Having a secondary, old-fashioned spinning disc hard disk drive (HDD (opens in new tab)) as a secondary storage medium for your final work exports is a huge bonus, so we focused on systems that either come with 1TB or more of secondary storage or which can be easily expanded with additional HDDs internally.
+Having a secondary, old-fashioned spinning disc hard disk drive (HDD) as a secondary storage medium for your final work exports is a huge bonus, so we focused on systems that either come with 1TB or more of secondary storage or which can be easily expanded with additional HDDs internally.

 We present you options from a wide range of prices.
-If you are on a budget, a good rule of thumb is to keep the internal storage modest and purchase the largest external HDD (opens in new tab) or flash drive (opens in new tab)that you can buy.
+If you are on a budget, a good rule of thumb is to keep the internal storage modest and purchase the largest best external HDD or the best flash drive you can buy.

 Given the requirements, we selected systems with 16 gigabytes of RAM and fast 8-core processors like Intel´s i9, and AMD´s Ryzen 9 when available in each given device’s form factor.
 Future expandability and upgradeability was also considered as a bonus.